build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ## Conclusion

 Congratulations!
 You have finished the Build a Web Application on Amazon EC2 tutorial using CDK to provision all infrastructure, and configured your EC2 instance to install and configure OS packages to run the sample Python web app.
-If you enjoyed this tutorial, found an issues, or have feedback us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>
+If you enjoyed this tutorial, found any issues, or have feedback us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>